OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 To become root, it is possible to switch user using the command: [su(1M)](https://illumos.org/man/1M/su).

+Assigning one or more users all privilages has its limitations, most critically concerning security.

-However, it is not always feasible for one user to perform all administrative tasks.
+Obviously, it is not always necessary for a user to perform all administrative tasks.
 It would be more flexible if some tasks could be performed by some, say, experienced users.
-To enable some users to carry out a command with _all_ root privileges, or to _do_ an administrative command sudo(1m) can be used.
+To enable some users to carry out a select number of commands, or to _do_ an administrative command sudo(1m) can be used.

 However, security concerns dictate that performing sensitive administration tasks would be more secure if carried out by a user with a minimum number of